justinamiller/DotNet-Coding-Guidelines/README.md

 namespace ProjectName.Services.Worker.Ordering
 ```

+Generally namespaces should reflect the folder hierarchy within a project.
 The preceding code suggest good organization of your code within the project, allowing you to navigate between layers easily.

 ### Do use singular form, noun or noun phrases to name a class: